CountESS-Project/CountESS/docs/included-plugins/index.md

 : Include all triple base insertions, eg: aligned insertions, of the sequence

 Remove Duplicates?
 : Deletions and Insertions into the sequence can end up with the same sequence from multiple operations, for example inserting `A` into `CAAT` can produce `CAAAT` in three different ways, and single deletions can produce `CAT` in two different ways.
-If "Remove Dupliates" is selected, duplicates are removed but an additional column "count" is added to indicate how many ways this sequence can have been produced.
+If "Remove Duplicates" is selected, duplicates are removed but an additional column "count" is added to indicate how many ways this sequence can have been produced.

 ### Variant Caller